Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: loop algorithm

-The QMC update algorithm typically consists of diagonal and off-diagonal parts \cite{SSE_Sandvik_1,SSE_Sandvik_2}.
-Diagonal update involves randomly inserting and removing diagonal and constant operators within each imaginary time slice.
 In comparison, the off-diagonal update focuses on swapping the constant and off-diagonal operators to ensure the ergodicity of QMC.
-In conventional methods \cite{SandVik_SSEforQIM,Melko_SSEforRydberg}, the diagram can be divided into many segments with constant and off-diagonal operators serving as boundaries.
+In conventional methods\cite{SandVik_SSEforQIM, Melko_SSEforRydberg}, the diagram can be divided into many segments with constant and off-diagonal operators serving as boundaries.
 Subsequently, off-diagonal updates are executed by flipping spins within randomly selected clusters.
 However, the acceptance rate significantly decreases when dealing with large clusters in the presence of a substantial longitudinal field.
 Drawing from the historical development of QMC methods \cite{qmc_loop}, it is logical to anticipate that a loop algorithm could address these challenges.